 J --> K[Dedicated cleanup manager]

 That led to a much better framing.
-Perform the minimum required state transition work synchronously, defer heavy RocksDB cleanup into a separate manager, free critical threads sooner and let writes continue.
+Perform the minimum required state transition work synchronously, defer heavy RocksDB cleanup into a separate manager that is ideally single threaded and rate limited, free critical threads sooner and let writes continue.

 There is still a tradeoff because deferred cleanup can leave garbage state around longer.
 But that is a better trade than letting old state removal block critical runtime progress.